mozilla/marketplace-docs/docs/topics/package.rst

 For stage or dev servers you could also run either of these::

     make package_dev
+    make package_altdev
     make package_stage

-This will create a package in /package/archives/
+This will create a package in `/package/archives/`.
+These names correspond to the :ref:`Marketplace servers <marketeplace-servers-label>`.
+You can then test the package in the Simulator using the `App Manager <https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager>`_.

 Put the New Package on the Marketplace
 --------------------------------------